viamrobotics/docs/docs/services/data/query.md

 # SME: Devin Hilly
 ---

-Once you have [added the data management service](/services/data/capture/#add-the-data-management-service) and [synced tabular data to the Viam app](/services/data/cloud-sync/), you can perform queries against that data using either {{< glossary_tooltip term_id="sql" text="SQL" >}} or {{< glossary_tooltip term_id="mql" text="MQL" >}}.
+Once you have [added the data management service](/services/data/capture/#add-the-data-management-service) and [synced sensor data to the Viam app](/services/data/cloud-sync/), you can perform queries against that data using either {{< glossary_tooltip term_id="sql" text="SQL" >}} or {{< glossary_tooltip term_id="mql" text="MQL" >}}.

 You can:

-- [Query tabular data in the Viam app](#query-tabular-data-in-the-viam-app): Run SQL or MQL queries against your synced tabular data from the **Query** subtab under the **Data** tab in the Viam app.
+- [Query data in the Viam app](#query-data-in-the-viam-app): Run SQL or MQL queries against your synced data from the **Query** subtab under the **Data** tab in the Viam app.
-- [Query tabular data directly from a compatible client](#query-tabular-data-directly-from-a-compatible-client): Directly query tabular data from an MQL-compatible client, such as `mongosh`.
+- [Query data directly from a compatible client](#query-data-directly-from-a-compatible-client): Directly query data from an MQL-compatible client, such as `mongosh`.

-You can run queries against both the captured tabular data itself as well as its metadata, including machine ID, organization ID, and [tags](/services/data/dataset/#image-tags).
+You can run queries against both the captured data itself as well as its metadata, including machine ID, organization ID, and [tags](/services/data/dataset/#image-tags).

-Only tabular data, such as [sensor](/components/sensor/) readings, can be queried using SQL or MQL.
+Only [sensor](/components/sensor/) readings or time-series data can be queried using SQL or MQL.
-To search non-tabular data, such as images, see [Filter Data](/services/data/view/#filter-data).
+To search other data, such as images, see [Filter Data](/services/data/view/#filter-data).
-To perform searches against tabular data from within the Python SDK, use the [`TabularDataByFilter`](/appendix/apis/data-client/#tabulardatabyfilter) method.
+To perform searches against other data from within the Python SDK, use the [`TabularDataByFilter`](/appendix/apis/data-client/#tabulardatabyfilter) method.

 ## Requirements